 A better way than staggered iterations for delivery

 I have heard this called many things.
 Water-Scrum-fall or maybe Scrummerfall but whatever you call it the reality is that this is just small waterfalls and in the case above not really that small at all.
+This is often how organisations respond when they are told to “do agile”, and they end up figuring out how to not really change, and do the same thing that they have always done.

 The problem with staggered iterations for delivery